Mast3rwaf1z/stregkernel/README.md

 ever wish you could buy your beer by echoing what you want directly into your kernel? no i didn't either.
 </p>

+Note: this project was developed as an entry for [Facking](https://fklub.dk/aktiviteter/fhacking)

 ## Features
 - Creates `/dev/fklub/quickbuy` and `/dev/fklub/balance`.
 - send a multibuy via a character device under `/dev` to [stregsystemet](https://github.com/f-klubben/stregsystemet)